se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 * The `person.name` used in the template `./person.component.html`, refers to the name property defined in the above component.

 Now let us look at what **Dependency Injection**(DI) means.
-Dependencies are services that a class needs in order to perform it's function.
+Dependencies are services that a class needs in order to perform its function.
 We can visualize this with the help of an example.

 <center>
 <img src="dependency.png" width="60%">